tisan-das/tisan-das.github.io/_posts/2023-01-15-Introduction-to-Docker.md

 docker network rm mynet
 ```

-Docker network also provides an support for network alias on the context of a particular network, which is resolved at run-time.
+Docker network also provides support for network alias in the context of a particular network, which is resolved at run-time.
 It's to be noted that this automatic name resolution feature is only available through the User Defined Networks.
-This particular functionality can be used as load-balancing service.
+This particular functionality can be used as a load-balancing service.
 Example:

 Step 01: Running 3 docker containers with the alias webserver under mynet bridge network:
 ```sh